Enhanced sampling methods for molecular dynamics simulations: Free energy estimators

-Equation~\ref{eq:TI1} can indeed be seen as a special case of Equation~\ref{eq:TI_CV}, in which the second term is zero because no nonlinear transform of coordinates is involved.
-To illustrate the difference, let us take once more the example of a \hyperlink{ref:CV} {collective variable} measuring the distance $r$ between two particles.
+Take the example of a \hyperlink{ref:CV} {collective variable} measuring the distance $r$ between two particles.
 Here, the gradient of the \textit{free energy \hyperlink{ref:FES} {surface}} depends on the geometry of the CV.
-Given a complete coordinate transform from Cartesian to generalized coordinates including $r$, which is necessary to define partial derivatives with respect to $r$, one may write~\cite{Henin2010a}
+Given a complete coordinate transform from Cartesian to generalized coordinates including $r$, which is necessary to define partial derivatives with respect to $r$, one may write~\cite{Henin2010a}:

-As mentioned in Section~\ref{sec:glossary}, the historic definition of the ``potential of mean force'' (PMF) for $r$ is simply the potential arising from the mean force and corresponds to the first term in~\ref{eq:fes_grad}:
+As mentioned in Section~\ref{sec:glossary}, the historic definition of the \hyperlink{ref:PMF} {``potential of mean force'' (PMF)} for $r$ is simply the potential arising from the mean force and corresponds to the first term in Equation~\ref{eq:fes_grad}:

-Slightly more complicated expressions of the free gradient hold for multidimensional collective variables $\xi$~\cite{Carter1989, denOtter2000, Henin2004, Ciccotti2005, lelievre-rousset-stoltz-07-a, Darve2008, Lesage2017}.
-Computing its integral, that is, the free energy itself, is easy when using a scalar \hyperlink{ref:CV} {collective variable}.
-In dimension greater than one, however, special integration methods are required~\cite{Henin2021integration}.